gavhu10/MessageJarCardputer/README.md

 # Message Jar

 [Message Jar](https://github.com/gavhu10/MessageJar/) is a messaging platform written in Python with Flask.
-This is a client for it, based off of the excellent [MicroCOM](https://github.com/geo-tp/MicroCOM) project by geo-tp.
-Also used in this project is the SdService code from the [Cardputer Game Station Emulators](https://github.com/geo-tp/Cardputer-Game-Station-Emulators/tree/xip_load), which is also made by geo-tp.
+This is a client for it made for the M5 Cardputer.
 ![Demo image](pic1.jpg)

 ## Config